HL7/fhir-shorthand/input/pagecontent/reference.md

 Similar to numerical indices, soft indices should only be used when populating or referencing arrays in instances, or when using [caret paths](#caret-paths).

 Soft indexing is useful when populating long arrays, allowing elements to be inserted, deleted, or moved without updating numerical indices.
-Complex resources such as Bundle and CapabilityStatement have arrays may contain scores of items.
+Complex resources such as Bundle and CapabilityStatement have arrays that may contain scores of items.
 Managing indices can become tedious and error prone when adding or removing items in the middle of a long list.

-Another use case for soft indexing involves [parameterized rule sets](#parameterized-rule-sets).
+Another use case for soft indexing involves [rule sets](#defining-rule-sets).
 Rule sets provide a way to avoid repeating the same pattern of rules when populating an array ([see example](#parameterized-rule-sets)).

 For nested arrays, several sequences of soft indices can run simultaneously.
 The sequence of indices at different levels of nesting are independent and do not interact with one another.
 However, when arrays are nested, incrementing the index of the parent (outer) array advances to the next child (inner) array, so the next child element referred to by `[+]` is at index [0].
 (An analogy is using a keyboard's Enter key to advance to a new line that initially has no characters.)